mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 Finally, what is right?
 Is swimming something you can learn from a book or teachers, and then you understand how to swim?
 This is one way.
 And the other way is you should let it go, and learn something directly from interdependent co-origination itself.
 So finally, what you have to do is just dive into the ocean.

 If you dive in to the ocean, immediately you can swim on the surface.
 But simultaneously, your body is walking on the bottom of the ocean.
 In other words, you swim being one with the whole ocean.
-Logically, it doesn’t make sense; but according to Dogen, you can swim on the surface of the ocean, but your feet [are] on the bottom of the ocean ...
+Logically, it doesn’t make sense; but according to Dogen, you can swim on the surface of the ocean [and] put your feet on the bottom of the ocean ...
 How can you do this?
 [It’s] impossible intellectually, but actually, you can do [it].

 That is to learn the real meaning of interdependent co-origination.
 Understand, think carefully, and let it go: dive into the ocean.
 At that time, what is interdependent co-origination?
 Nothing to say.
 But, you can learn.
 “You can learn” means, your feet are really on the bottom of the ocean; because you can learn.
 That really makes your swimming possible to exist as it is.
 That’s why next, you can see yourself, who is swimming.